isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 ### <a name="smtp-relay"></a>SMTP 中继

-Exchange Online 可以作为 SMTP 送达服务设置，以中继来自传真网关、网络设备和定制应用程序的电子邮件消息。例如，如果业务线应用程序发送电子邮件报警给用户，它可配置以使用 Exchange Online 作为邮件送达系统。应用程序或服务必须使用经过许可的有效 Exchange Online 邮箱的用户名和密码进行身份验证，并使用传输层安全性 (TLS) 连接。
+Exchange Online can be used as an SMTP delivery service to relay email messages sent from fax gateways, network appliances, and custom applications.
+For example, if a line-of-business application sends email alerts to users, it can be configured to use Exchange Online as the mail delivery system.
+The application or service must authenticate with the username and password of a valid, licensed Exchange Online mailbox, and connect by using Transport Layer Security (TLS).

 ## <a name="feature-availability"></a>功能可用性